cozy/create-cozy-app/packages/cozy-scripts/README.md

 > A `--debug` option is available if you want to ouput more information about
 > webpack building in your console.

-### - `cozy-scripts watch`

-Unlike the previous command, this will run webpack in watch mode: each time you modify a file, a new build will be triggered.
-It's recommended for development build.
-The built files (destined to the Cozy) will be in `build/`.

-> A `--debug` options is available if you want to ouput more information
-> about webpack building in your console.

 ### - `cozy-scripts start`

 Launches the application for development.
 Its runs webpack in watch mode with a server (`webpack-dev-server`) to serve application assets.
 Then, it will launch a Cozy stack using Docker (the image `cozy/cozy-app-dev`) to serve your application inside it.
+This is the preferred method to build a Cozy app during development.

 Your application will be available at http://<MY_APP_SLUG>.cozy.tools:8080.

+:warning: If you want to build a [service](https://docs.cozy.io/en/howTos/dev/services/), you should use `cozy-scripts watch` (see below).

 > In this mode [HMR (Hot Module
 > Replacement)](https://webpack.js.org/concepts/hot-module-replacement/) is
 > available to help you with the application development.

+### - `cozy-scripts watch`

+Run webpack in watch mode: each time you modify a file, a new build will be triggered.
+This is only recommended for [service](https://docs.cozy.io/en/howTos/dev/services/) build.
+The built files (destined to the Cozy) will be in `build/`.

+> A `--debug` options is available if you want to ouput more information
+> about webpack building in your console.

 ### Common flags for `build` / `watch` / `start`